CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 Having separate files has the advantage that each file is a normal .js or .hbs file, but since they are in the same folder it's easy to switch between them.

 Let's add a message to the component markup.
-Replace the contents with:
+Replace the contents of `template.hbs` with:

 ```hbs
 {% raw %}Hello!{% endraw %}